marius-ciuplea/git_django_car_configurator/README.md

 ```

 7. Optional
- Create a superuser if you want to acces admin panel.
+ Create a superuser if you want to access admin panel
 ```bash
    python manage.py createsuperuser
 ```